jadijadi/lpic1book/1083_mail_transfer_agent_mta_basics.md

 It aims to be a general and flexible mailer with extensive facilities for checking incoming e-mail.
 It is feature rich with ACLs, authentication, ...

 ### postfix
 This is a new alternative to sendmail and uses easy to understand configuration files.
-It supports multiple domains, encryption, etc. Postfix is what you may find on most distos as default.
+It supports multiple domains, encryption, etc. Postfix is what you may find on most distros as default.

 ## sendmail emulation layer
 As I already said, `sendmail` is the oldest MTA which is still active.
 Other MTAs respect his age and provide a *sendmail emulation layer* to keep themselves backward compatible with it.
 In other words you can type `sendmail` or `mailq` on your command line regardless of what MTA you've installed.